Courses

 Units: 1

-An introduction to the role of actors, playwrights, directors, designers, and audiences in the highly collaborative art of theatre.
-Students learn to appreciate the artistic and intellectual processes of theatre artists and to use knowledge of historical forms and traditions in order to evaluate contemporary live theatre.
-Students will engage in creative projects in the classroom and interact with professional theatre artists via lab work on mainstage productions.
-Laboratory assignments with mainstage productions.
+DescriptionAn introduction to the role of actors, playwrights, directors, designers, and audiences in the highly collaborative art of theatre.
+Students learn to appreciate the artistic and intellectual processes of theatre artists through creative projects in the classroom and to use knowledge of historical forms and traditions in order to evaluate contemporary live theatre.

 THTR 119 Broadway Musical Theatre